-Major - amendments adding a substantial prohibition/ban on something currently allowed, or substantial new requirements.
-This category would include any amendments that result in significant changes to existing procedures or significant additional cost to permit applicants, and/or change the intent of the code.
+Major - amendments that change the intent of the code, add a substantial prohibition/ban on something currently allowed or add substantial new requirements.
+This category includes amendments resulting in significant changes to existing procedures or significant additional cost to permit applicants.